enaburekhan/Newyorktimes-clone/README.md

 ### Prerequisites

-To get this project up and running, you must have a browser running your machine.
+To get this project up and running, you must have a browser running on your machine.

 ### Installation